Find liberation

 Intense fear of abandonment

-Heightened emotions that don’t always match the situation
+Heightened emotions that don’t always match the situation.
+Startling easily.

-Relational struggles that seem to repeat over different relationships
+Relational struggles that seem to repeat over time

 Difficulty trusting others or hyper-independence

-Chronic physical conditions like headaches or digestive issues
+Chronic physical conditions like autoimmunity, headaches, or digestive issues

-You’ve found a place for healing trauma as a woman.
+You’ve found a place for healing trauma from an intersectional lens.

-I have a bunch of effective ways to help you heal from your past and move into healthier relationships that honor your personhood more fully.
+Together, we’ll account for your unique experiences as we chart a path toward healing.
+You’ll gain tools to recover from your past and move into healthier relationships that honor your personhood more fully.

 How trauma therapy helps women?